PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-09 11:56:23
+Last updated: 2024-04-09 11:56:58
-Random Quote: Quinn: "I have to pay $2,000 every time I gain a pound?"Barney: "Not every time.
-Just if it shows up at the weekly weigh-in." - Barney Stinson
+Random Quote: Financial adviser's not my dream job, but I am taking a fing bite out of the apple. - Bruce Liddell